 Fez grew up at the bottom of a valley on the south side of mount Zalagh, along the edge of a river, that you can still see in part today.
 Even in full summer the river kept flowing.
 Because of this, there was good pasture & enough running water to cater to a growing city & centre for crafts.
 Tanning, potting & metalworking guilds helped create prosperity, and artisans can still be seen today in the medina, though much of the potting has been moved to outside the city walls.

 During the intervening centuries Fez grew, slowly climbing out of the valley.
 The Mellah, the jewish quarter & the royal palace formed the southernmost point of the city.
 When the French started building during the protectorate they built still further south well outside the walls.
 Only recently has the Ville Nouvelle & the older parts of Fez really joined together.

 The Roman ruins of Volubilis are some of the finest in The Maghreb.
 In a lovely setting, especially fine in spring when the surrounding fields are full of flowers, it has been partially reconstructed with some well preserved mosaics.
-We can send you off with one of Robert’s Roman Picnics inspired by recipes of the age.

 The Middle Atlas mountains are not far if you have the time & are travelling south to the desert or to Marrakesh.
 Driving up & over them is a great way to see the countryside & appreciate the sheer variety of landscape in this country.

 Cafe Clock holds a Sunday sunset concert with young local musicians playing from 18.00 & Thursdays they have live story telling also at 18.00.